-Exercise 7 – Children Who Do Not Talk Case Study
+Module D Exercise 7 – Children Who Do Not Talk Case Study

 Children who Do Not Talk – Case Study

 Mulwene was 5 when he was taken to an orphanage after family separation during war.
 He had been in the orphanage for 6 months but had not spoken to anyone.